MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Start-CsPool.md

 Note that some of the users included in the skipped routing groups might not be able to sign in, or will have limited functionality.

-For example, to specify a single routing group use the following syntax: -SkipRoutingGroup "bef5fa3b-3c97-4af0-abe7-611deee7616c".
+For example, to specify a single routing group use the following syntax: `-SkipRoutingGroup "bef5fa3b-3c97-4af0-abe7-611deee7616c"`.
-The specify more than one routing group use the syntax: -SkipRoutingGroup "bef5fa3b-3c97-4af0-abe7-611deee7616c","cid4de2-3d86-3be9-bcf8-700fesi3923q".
+To specify more than one routing group use the syntax: `-SkipRoutingGroup "bef5fa3b-3c97-4af0-abe7-611deee7616c","cid4de2-3d86-3be9-bcf8-700fesi3923q"`.

 ```yaml
 Type: String[]